Surface options:

 WarPP is a fully automated procedure to place water molecules in the active site of a protein structure.

-1. Nittinger, E.; Flachsenberg, F.; Bietz, S.; Lange, G.; Klein, R.; Rarey, M.(2018).
-Placement of Water Molecules in Protein Structures: From Large-Scale Evalutations to Single-Case Examples.
-Journal of Chemical Information and Modeling, 58 (8), pp 1625-1637.
+1. Nittinger, E.; Flachsenberg, F.; Bietz, S.; Lange, G.; Klein, R.; Rarey, M., Placement of Water Molecules in Protein Structures: From Large-Scale Evaluations to Single-Case Examples.
+J Chem Inf Model 2018, 58 (8), 1625-1637.
+DOI: https://doi.org/10.1021/acs.jcim.8b00271

 GeoMine

-1. Diedrich, K.; Graef, J.; Schöning-Stierand, K.; Rarey, M.(2020).
-GeoMine: interactive pattern mining of proteinligand interfaces in the Protein Data Bank.
-Bioinformatics, btaa693.
+2. Diedrich, K.; Graef, J.; Schoning-Stierand, K.; Rarey, M., GeoMine: interactive pattern mining of protein-ligand interfaces in the Protein Data Bank.
+Bioinformatics 2021, 37 (3), 424-425.
+DOI: https://doi.org/10.1093/bioinformatics/btaa693

-2. Inhester, T.; Bietz, S.; Hilbig, M.; Schmidt, R.; Rarey, M.(2017).
-Index-Based Searching of Interaction Patterns in Large Collections of Protein-Ligand Interfaces.
-Journal of Chemical Information and Modeling, 57, 2, 148-158.
+3. Inhester, T.; Bietz, S.; Hilbig, M.; Schmidt, R.; Rarey, M., Index-Based Searching of Interaction Patterns in Large Collections of Protein-Ligand Interfaces.
+J Chem Inf Model 2017, 57 (2), 148-158.
+DOI: https://doi.org/10.1021/acs.jcim.6b00561

 StructureProfiler